 Winner – 6.5 Creedmoor

-The 6.5 has been all the rage for the past few years.
+The 6.5 Creedmoor has been all the rage with deer hunters for the past few years.
 It’s rise in popularity has a lot to do with it’s high ballistic coefficient and frequent use by long range shooters.
 Our statistics confirm the excellent performance of this round.
-The 6.5 has the highest energy at 300 yards without significant recoil.
-For this reason we think it is the best low recoil caliber for hunting deer.
+The 6.5 Creedmoor has the highest energy at 300 yards without significant recoil.
+For this reason we think it is the best low recoil caliber for deer hunters.
 We used a 125 grain bullet for our calculations.

 Other Tips You Can Try to Reduce Recoil